davidlamt/davidltran.com/src/posts/log-function-entry-exit-c/index.md

 The code base had many functions that had multiple return statements within them.
 In addition to breaking [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) for adding the same logging logic to every function, we would need to copy the exit logic multiple times within the same function.

 Luckily, I discovered something called [instrumentation](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html).
-This post will replicate the steps we took so you can do accomplish something similar!
+This post will replicate the steps we took so you can accomplish something similar!

 ## Instrumentation

 In addition to having a pretty cool name, this feature allows for collecting profiling statistics in programs.
 This is exactly what I needed as we wanted to create a debugging log trail.

-First, we needed to add the `finstrument-functions` options to our `CFLAGS` compiler variable.
+First, we needed to add the `-finstrument-functions` options to our `CFLAGS` compiler variable.

 ## Implement Instrumentation Functions